-At Healthy Kitchen 101, we aspire to make healthy eating sustainable and attainable.
+At Healthy Recipes 101, we aspire to make healthy eating sustainable and attainable.
 We make recipes that strike a balance between taste, cost, convenience, and nutrition.

 How We Select Our Recipes

 While we always try our best to diversify our collection, there are principles we strictly follow when selecting recipes to feature on our website.

 We prioritize recipes that are made with whole, fresh ingredients.
 The seasonality and availability of the produce is also taken into account.
 Nowadays, we can easily get most types of foods all year round, but seasonal foods come first in our list.
 They are the best in both taste and nutrients and are also more affordable in the growing season.